Which city is cheaper, Helsinki or Athens?

 Let's take a look at the differences and similarities between Helsinki and Athens.
 Then, you can decide for yourself which place is better for your next trip.

-With plenty of landmarks, attractions, and museums, Athens has many famous sights for visitors.
+The museums and tourist attractions in Athens are world-renowned.
 As a historical capital of the world, this city has countless museums and archeological sites including the famous Acropolis, the National Archaeology Museum, and the Ancient Agora.

-Eat your way through Athens, as it has many local or world renowned restaurants to choose from.
+Many restaurants in Athens have been singled out for their culinary prowess.
 Make sure you try the souvlaki, moussaka, and dolmades at any of the many local restaurants throughout the city.

-The nightlife in Athens is well established with world renowned clubs and venues.
+People head to Athens just to party.
 There are all-night dance clubs as well as local bars and chill live music venues.

-There's a variety of activities in the evening in Helsinki.
+Helsinki has an active nightlife scene for those who seek it out.
 The nightlife scene is at its best on weekends when the city center comes to life with parties, dance clubs, and student activities.
 Many of the best clubs and bars are concentrated in the city center.
 Weekends are a bit calmer and things quiet down a lot.

-Helsinki is an extremely popular place for shoppers.
+Many visitors explore the shopping areas in Helsinki.
 The city is great for shopping, with many brands focused on sustainability.
 There are local boutiques as well as name brands.
 Flea markets and vintage shops are also popular.

-Both Athens and Helsinki are family-friendly destinations.
+Both Athens and Helsinki are very good family-friendly destinations.

 You'll find plenty of family-friendly things to do in Athens.
 With its rich history, beautiful outdoor activities, and kid-friendly food, Athens is a fun place to explore with the whole family.